 Why not give your members more choices?
 Add a Community Healthcare Cooperative to your Organization's offerings.
 Let your members decide which healthcare plan they want to offer to their employees.
 Or they can offer both.
 In either case you win and can receive a new income stream for your Organization.
 To find out how much, Request a Proposal.

 Think About It!

 To request a proposal, click on "Request a Proposal" and then answer a few questions.
 We will then prepare a revenue projection and proposal for your review.
-To learn more, select the CHP button or the FAQs.
-To learn more, select the "Quick Navigation" button for Community Healthcare Plans or the FAQs.
+To learn more, select the CHC button or the FAQs.
+To learn more, select the "Quick Navigation" button for Community Healthcare Cooperative or the FAQs.
 To set up a meeting select "Contact HomePort".
 Thanks for your response.